 1. Leg Sleeve Tattoo

 The leg is a popular placement for body art because it is incredibly versatile, lending itself well to small or large designs.
-If you have a big piece in mind, consider a leg sleeve.
+Consider a leg sleeve tattoo if you have a big piece in mind.
 This tattoo will cover the entire leg, and the combination of your chosen images can often tell a story.
 Leg sleeve tattoos are eye-catching and cool, but they also allow you to get creative.
-It is advisable to stick to a specific theme or style for the best results to make the artwork appear more blended.
+Sticking to a specific theme or style for the best results is advisable to make the artwork appear more blended.
 The downside to these inkings is that they are time-consuming to complete and expensive.
 They can also be painful, especially when inking over or near the knee.

 3. Butterfly Leg Tattoo